lsaffre/tryton-documentation/developer_guide/basic_concepts.rst

 so it can be stored and viewed in the client.

 Each :py:class:`~trytond.model.ModelSQL` can hold a set of tryton-fields to represent its attributes.
-For a complete list of tryton fields you are refered to Trytond docs: :py:mod:`~trytond.model.fields`
+For a complete list of field types available on tryton you are refered to Trytond docs: :py:mod:`~trytond.model.fields`

 Pool